 Changing The Narrative of Codependency

 Remember that you are one in a billion.
-You are don’t have to pretend to be fine, tell yourself that I am going to have a fantastic life.
+You don’t have to pretend to be fine, tell yourself that I am going to have a fantastic life.
 Early morning is the best time to keep re-enforcing and rewiring the negative messages you grew up with.
-It has taken we 2 years of self-love to change how I feel about myself and the world.
+It has taken me repeated affirmations of self-love to change how I feel about myself and my place in the world.
 It works because our brain is plastic, it can be re-wired with self-care and self-love.